England players booed for taking a knee despite plea by team - WTMJ

 LONDON (AP) — Sections of fans at Wembley Stadium booed England players for taking a knee before the European Championship game against Croatia on Sunday.

 The boos, which could be heard over those fans applauding, came despite pleas from the team to respect the anti-racism gesture.
-Croatia’s players did not take a knee as expected.
+Croatia’s players did not take a knee as expected ahead of the Group D game, which England won 1-0.

 “They are doing this as a mechanism of peacefully protesting against discrimination, injustice and inequality,” the FA said in a statement to fans.
 “This is personally important to the players and the values the team collectively represents.
 This gesture of unity and fighting against inequality can be traced back as far as the 18th century.